Timor-Leste–United States relations

-East Timor–United States relations refer to the bilateral relations between East Timor and the United States.
+Timor-Leste–United States relations are the bilateral relations between Timor-Leste (formerly known as East Timor) and the United States.

 History

+The US supported Indonesia's invasion and occupation of East Timor in 1975.

 Timor-Leste maintains an embassy in Washington, D.C., as well as a Permanent Mission in New York City at the United Nations.
 The United States has a large bilateral development assistance program, $20.6 million in 2007, and also contributes funds as a major member of a number of multilateral agencies such as the Asian Development Bank and the World Bank.
 The U.S. Peace Corps has operated in Timor-Leste since 2002, but it suspended operations in May 2006 due to unrest and instability.

 The U.S. embassy in Timor-Leste is located at Praia de Coqueiros, Dili.
-Thomas Daley is the Chargé d’Affaires ad interim.
+Donna Ann Welton is the Ambassador Extraordinary and Plenipotentiary.
+Marc Weinstock is the Deputy Chief of Mission.
 Mark Anthony White is the USAID Mission Director.
 Roberto Quiroz is the Political/Economic/Commercial Affairs Officer.
-Major Ron Sargent is the U.S. Department of Defense Representative.
+Major Aaron Harris is the Office of Defense Cooperation chief.